pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ## Observations & Comments

-  * __Merging Results.__ The pipeline uses a $merge stage to instruct the aggregation engine to write the output to a collection rather than returning a stream of results.
-In this example, with the options you provide to $merge, the aggregation inserts a new record in the destination collection if a matching one doesn't already exist.
+  * __Merging Results.__ The pipeline uses a `$merge` stage to instruct the aggregation engine to write the output to a collection rather than returning a stream of results.
+In this example, with the options you provide to `$merge`, the aggregation inserts a new record in the destination collection if a matching one doesn't already exist.
 If a matching record already exists, it replaces the previous version.

   * __Incremental Updates.__ The example illustrates just two days of shop orders, albeit with only a few orders, to keep the example simple.
 At the end of each new trading day, you run the aggregation pipeline to generate the current day's summary only.
-Even after the source collection has increased in size over many years, the time it takes you to bring the summary collection up to date stays constant.
+Even after the source collection has increased in size over many years, the time it takes you to bring the summary collection up to date again stays constant.
 In a real-world scenario, the business might expose a graphical chart showing the changing daily orders trend over the last rolling year.
 This charting dashboard is not burdened by the cost of periodically regenerating values for all days in the year.
 There could be hundreds of thousands of orders received per day for real-world retailers, especially large ones.
 A day's summary may take many seconds to generate in that situation.
 Without an _incremental analytics_ approach, if you need to generate a year's worth of daily summaries every time, it would take hours to refresh the business dashboard.

  * __Idempotency.__ If a retailer is aggregating tens of thousands of orders per day, then during end-of-day processing, it may choose to generate 24 hourly summary records rather than a single daily record.
 This provides the business with finer granularity to understand trends better.
 As with any software process, when generating hourly results into the summary collection, there is the risk of not fully completing if a system failure occurs.
 If an in-flight aggregation terminates abnormally, it may not have written all 24 summary collection records.
 The failure leaves the summary collection in an indeterminate and incomplete state for one of its days.
 However, this isn't a problem because of the way the aggregation pipeline uses the `$merge` stage.
 When an aggregation fails to complete, it can just be re-run.
 When re-run, it will regenerate all the results for the day, replacing existing summary records and filling in the missing ones.
 The aggregation pipeline is idempotent, and you can run it repeatedly without damaging the summary collection.
 The overall solution is self-healing and naturally tolerant of inadvertently aborted aggregation jobs.

  * __Retrospective Changes.__ Sometimes, an organisation may need to go back and correct records from the past, as illustrated in this example.
-A bank may need to fix a past payment record due to a settlement issue that only comes to light weeks later.
-With the approach used in this example, it is straightforward to re-execute the aggregation pipeline for a prior date, using the updated historical data, and correctly update the summary data to reflect the business's current state.
+For instance, a bank may need to fix a past payment record due to a settlement issue that only comes to light weeks later.
+With the approach used in this example, it is straightforward to re-execute the aggregation pipeline for a prior date, using the updated historical data, and correctly update the summary data for the day only to reflect the business's current state.